danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 An effective team keeps the spirit of [agile](https://agilemanifesto.org/principles.html) alive, while not burying themselves under needless ceremonies and process.
 In my experience, this means keeping a focus on getting things done using a flow approach rather than a rigid methodology like Scrum.
 A small(ish) team of intrinsically motivated people with solid written communication skills and autonomy over the entire stack can get a lot done with a minimum of process and meetings.

-There does need to be some process to avoid chaos, i.e. every day should not feel like a hack-a-thon, but it should not be a burden and should not be disrupting developer flow with regular meetings.
-This process could include:
+There does need to be some process to avoid chaos, i.e. every day should not feel like a hack-a-thon.
+A lightweight process could include:

 * Breaking up large requirements into smaller items and entering these into a ticketing system to keep track of the work to be done, in priority order.
 * Developers pick up tickets by assigning the next most important item in the list to themselves and starting a feature branch in version control with the ticket number and brief description in the branch name.
 Commit messages also include the ticket number.